arthurBricq/personal-site/README.md

   - passions
 - Contact: how to contact me, link to my resume
   - link to resume
-  - yotube page
+  - youtube page
   - github account
-- Projects page: page presenting my favorite projects
+- Projects page: page presenting my favorite projects.
+Each project is simply encoded by a markdown page, isn't that neat ?
-  - robottle
-  - CHIC
-  - ada
-  - image analysis
-  - Vici
-  - Achalandée
-  - Weather App
-  - Animal Trap
 - About: more about this personal site

 ## To publish